OData/v3ProtocolDocument/OData.markdown

 #### 7.3.7.2.
 Null a Value ####

 There are two ways to set a primitive value to NULL.
 The client may [Update a PrimitiveProperty](#), specifying a NULL value.
-Alternatively, the client MAY send a DELETE request with an empty message body to an edit URI for that value.
+Alternatively, the client MAY send a DELETE request with an empty message body to the property URL.

 The service SHOULD consider a DELETE request to a non-nullable value to be malformed.

 The same rules apply whether this is the value of a regular property or the value of a dynamic property.
 A missing dynamic property is defined to be the same as a dynamic property with value NULL.
-Therefore, all dynamical properties are implicitly nullable.
+All dynamic properties are nullable.

 On success, the service MUST respond with 204 and an empty body.

 #### 7.3.7.3.
 Update a ComplexType ####

-To update an complex type, send a PUT, PATCH, or MERGE request to that value's edit URI.
+To update a complex type, send a PUT, PATCH, or MERGE request to that property's URL.
 The request body MUST contain a single valid representation for that type.

 If the request is a PUT request, the service MUST replace all property values with those specified in the request body.
 Missing properties MUST be set to their default values.